Vibrant and Warm Destination

 Architecturally, Tampa admirably records the different periods of its growth.
 Older stucco homes with flat roofs, patios and wrought-iron balconies show a marked Spanish influence.
 The Tampa Convention Center, the Straz Center for the Performing Arts, and skyscrapers and luxury hotels added during the building boom of the 1980s and early 1990s heightened the city's once modest business district to a stature worthy of more established corporate centers.

-On the waterfront, The Riverwalk, a 3-mile pedestrian promenade that parallels the Hillsborough River, has transformed the downtown landscape, opening up public access to Tampa’s lovely waterfront and linking museums, parks, hotels, restaurants and outdoor gathering places.
+On the waterfront, The Riverwalk, a 3-mile pedestrian promenade that parallels the Hillsborough River, has transformed the downtown landscape, opening up public access to Tampa’s lovely waterfront and linking museums, parks, hotels, numerous places to eat and outdoor gathering places.
 Pedestrians can walk alongside the river beginning near The Florida Aquarium, passing Amalie Arena, Tampa Museum of Art and the Straz Center for the Performing Arts, and ending at Water Works Park.

 Hosting the Super Bowl for the fourth time in 2009 served notice of the bay area’s passion for sports, particularly football.
 The Tampa Bay Buccaneers took home the Super Bowl XXXVII trophy in 2003, the same year the Tampa Bay Storm arena football team won its fourth championship.
 In 2004, the Tampa Bay Lightning took the NHL’s coveted Stanley Cup.
 Then there’s Major League Baseball.
 From late February to early April, the Grapefruit League’s spring training stint renders pro teams accessible to those who want to see how their favorites—including the 2008 American League Champion Tampa Bay Rays—are shaping up for the real season.